 You’ll be shocked at how much of the mess comes off at this point.
 If your oven has a lot of greasy build-up, it’ll look like you’re removing frosting from a cake.

 Once you’re done scraping the gunk out of the oven, use a damp scouring pad to scrub through any remaining spots.

-Wipe everything down with a wet cloth to remove any remaining baking soda residue.
+Wipe everything down with a damp cloth to remove any remaining soap or baking soda residue.